mehdigolzadeh/BoDeGiC/README.md

 More details about the classification model can be found in a companion research article that is currently under peer review.

-**Important note!** When running the tool on a GitHub repository of your choice, it is possible, though unfrequent, for some human authors or bot authors to be misclassified by the classification model.
+**Important note!** When running the tool on a Git repository of your choice, it is possible, for some human authors or bot authors to be misclassified by the classification model.
 If you would encounter such situations while running the tool, please inform us about it, so that we can strive to further improve the accurracy of the classification algorithm.

 ## Installation